matthiaskoenig/dfba/DFBA models in SBML.md

 creating one overall optimization function.
 But we should not touch this in the first version.
 -->

 ## Are stochastic & logical models supported?
+No, in the first version of the DFBA guidelines and implementation only deterministic kinetic models can be coupled to FBA models.
+In future versions the coupling of stochastic and/or logical models can be supported.
 It is possible to encode SBML models with additional modeling frameworks than FBA or deterministic ODE models.
 Examples are logical models encoded with the SBML package `qual` or stochastic models, i.e. stochastic ODE models.
-In the first version of the DFBA guidelines and implementation only deterministic kinetic models can be coupled to FBA models.
-In future versions the coupling of stochastic and/or logical models can be supported.
+Such models will be considered in future versions.

+## Are variable step sizes supported?
+No, currently only fixed step sizes are supported.
+The simulation steps must be in agreement with the `dt` parameter for bound updates.